How to prepare for a home insurance inspection

 Lenders

-Though lenders do not technically require home insurance inspections, you are required to purchase home insurance coverage as part of the mortgage approval process.
-Before you settle on the home or refinance an existing mortgage, you have to supply proof of homeowners insurance.
+Though lenders do not technically require home insurance inspections, you are typically required to purchase home insurance coverage as part of the mortgage approval process.
+Before you settle on the home or refinance an existing mortgage, you will likely have to supply proof of homeowners insurance.
 Purchasing a new property insurance policy or updating an existing policy could trigger a home insurance inspection.

 Insurers